32. The Boxer

 ’So,’ he went on, ‘are you drawing it for the people who live in the house?’

-’No,’ I said, ‘it’s for my own project.
+’No,’ I said.
+‘It’s for my own project.
 I’m drawing a hundred houses.’

-’Cool,’ he said again, ‘How many do you have?’
+’Cool,’ he said again.
+‘How many do you have?’

-’Um,’ I said, ‘this will be 25.’
+’Um,’ I said, ‘this will be 27.’

-’Cool,’ he said, nodding his head up and down, ‘awesome.’
+’Cool,’ he said, nodding his head up and down.
+‘Awesome.’

-’Yeh,’ I said, ‘and while I’m drawing if anyone stops to talk to me I write a story about them, so if no one more interesting than you talks to me today, then you’re it.’
+’Yeh,’ I said.
+‘And while I’m drawing if anyone stops to talk to me I write a story about them, so if no one more interesting than you talks to me today, then you’re it.’

 The man laughed.

-’Well make sure to tell them I’m reading Joseph Campbell.’ he said, holding up a fat book and waving it all around, which startled his dogs.
+’Well make sure to tell them I’m reading Joseph Campbell,’ he said, holding up a fat book and waving it all around, which startled his dogs.

-’Okay.’
-I said, ‘I will.’
+’Okay,’ I said.
+‘I will.’

 ’Are you familiar?’ the man asked me, and I said very vaguely, that I might have heard the name.